The Crossing Church

 The Crossing is an independent, non-denominational church headquartered in Quincy, Illinois, associated with the Christian Churches in the Restoration Movement.
 The church oversees locations in Hannibal, Missouri, Jacksonville, Illinois, Keokuk, Iowa, Kirksville, Missouri, Lima, Illinois, Macomb, Illinois, Monmouth, Illinois, Mount Sterling, Illinois, Pike County, Illinois, and two locations in Quincy, Illinois and maintains an online presence.

 The church was founded in 1970 as a daughter church of Madison Park Christian Church.
-Weekend church attendance exceeds 10,000 across its campuses and online viewership.
+Weekend church attendance averaged around 6,500 in person in 2023 with the total estimated at 13,000 including online.
 The Crossing was listed as one of the fastest-growing churches in the United States, and the fastest-growing church in the U.S. state of Illinois.

-Church History
+Church history

 Madison Park Christian Church, then located at 25th and High streets in Quincy, Illinois, gave 78 members on March 3, 1974, to form Payson Road Christian Church meeting at 2901 Payson Road also in Quincy.
 The new church experienced stagnation until 1998 when leadership decided to find an environment that would ideally reduce intimidation for attendees not accustomed to church meetings.
 The church soon became a mobile congregation and later changed its name to The Crossing Church.